mh-0x90/zerocoding/index.md

 5. **Database URL:** All data is sent to the following URL: https://pacman-game-8c8bc-default-rtdb.firebaseio.com/ 🔥
 6. **Data Path:** Player scores are stored under the /leaderboard path in the database. 🔥
 7. **Data Format:** The game sends an object with the following structure for each player: { name: "PlayerName", score: 150, lives: 3 }. 🔥
+8. **Update Only:** The game must update the points based on the given name.
+Do not add a record with to the collection with every point ⚠️

 ### **Your AI Assistant**